Konstructa/Konstructa/README.md

 -->

-- 🌱 I’m currently learning Typescript/NodeJS
+- 🌱 I’m currently learning NodeJS with Typescript
+-  🔭 I’m currently working on activities to practice my studies
 -  📫 How to reach me: [Linkedin](https://www.linkedin.com/in/milena-limoeiro-51739b210/)